Albina Grčić

 Albina Grčić ([ǎlbiːna ɡr̩̂tʃitɕ]; born 6 February 1999), known professionally by the mononym Albina, is a Croatian singer.
 She began her career after participating in season three of The Voice Hrvatska where she finished third.
-She represented Croatia in the Eurovision Song Contest 2021 in Rotterdam with the song "Tick-Tock”.
+She represented Croatia in the Eurovision Song Contest 2021 in Rotterdam with the song "Tick-Tock".

+In 2025, Grčić announced that she was leaving the pop music industry in order to focus on religion, and would be continuing her music career as a Christian musician.

 Career

 Grčić was born in Split, although her father Božinko "Kićo" hails from Dicmo and her mother Marija "Rina" is from Tijarica.
 She auditioned for the second season of X Factor Adria in Belgrade, Serbia by singing "Ako izgubim te ja" (If I Lose You) by Oliver Dragojević.
 Advancing to the next round, the production decided to form a girl group with Grčić as a member.
 She declined the offer and ended her participation at the show.
 Starting 7 December 2019, Albina Grčić appeared as a contestant on the third season of the reality talent show The Voice Hrvatska.
 On the first show, Grčić sang Laura Pausini's song "En cambio no" (Instead, No).
 Two judges, Vanna and Davor Gobac turned around with Grčić choosing Vanna as her coach.
 On 11 January 2020, during the Knockout Stage, Grčić sang "A Million Dreams" by Pink and advanced to the Battle Round.
 On 1 February 2020, in the Battle Round, Grčić's coach Vanna put her against Filip Rudan choosing that they both sing "Lovely", originally by Billie Eilish and Khalid.
 As a result, Vanna picked Rudan to continue his journey into the live shows.
 Coach Massimo Savić used his save on Grčić and she advanced into the first live episode as a member of his team.
 On 8 February 2020, at the first live show, Grčić sang a rendition of Zlatan Stipišić Gibonni's song "Nisi više moja bol" (You're No Longer My Pain).
 In the semi-final, on 15 February 2020, Grčić performed Coldplay's "Fix You" and advanced to the final.
 In the final, Grčić sang the songs "Suze nam stale na put" (Tears Got in Our Way) along with her coach Savić, "Korake ti znam" (I Know Your Footsteps) by Maya Sar and she re-sang her audition song "En cambio no".
 She placed third overall behind winner Vinko Ćemeraš and runner-up Filip Rudan.